 September 2015 to September 2016

-The programme continuously missed important deadlines because there were problems managing these projects, and in keeping them geared to one another.
+The programme continuously missed important deadlines because there were problems managing these projects and issues in keeping them geared to one another.
 This was largely caused by the lack of an adequate project control methodology.
 Although there was consensus that projects needed to be consistently planned and tuned to one another, there was no adequate approach on how to actually to this.

 I was recruited as programme planner in order to find a solution, and in that role I developed an approach to control the various projects on two levels.
 On an operational level I formed dedicated teams for every service, and in each team I introduced a PERT planning and project control methodology.
 These approaches to planning and control enabled the service managers and project managers to plan all related projects in a single conveniently arranged planning, allowing them to focus on interdependencies and risk management.

 After the successful introduction of this planning and control method, I was appointed project manager for Service Management Tooling.
-This concerned a cluster of projects mainly involving the introduction of ServiceNow, KPN’s service management tool, which was also being implemented in NS.
+This concerned a cluster of projects mainly involving the introduction of ServiceNow, KPN’s service management tool, which was being implemented in NS.
 The most noticeable project was the migration of data and NS users from HP Service Manager to ServiceNow.
 I developed the approach and implementation planning for this migration project, laying the basis for a successful subsequent implementation by one of KPN’s own project managers.